Jump to content

 Recommended Posts

 Niko has attended my recently-moved-into rental property on three separate occasions, each time for a very different issue, and on each occasion he has done an excellent job in identifying the "root cause" and then identifying the most sensible and cost-effective solution.
 I have experienced a broken and leaky bathroom sink drain, a blocked kitchen drain, and a failure of the hot water system.
-These are all things that go wrong from time to time in any house, but I've had a run of what would have been bad luck over the past 6 months.
-Niko's prompt, effective and personal service has kept the hassle from this at an absolute minimum.
+These are all things that go wrong from time to time in any house, but I've had a run of what would have been bad luck over the past 6 months, had it not been for Niko's prompt, effective and personal service, which kept the hassle from this at an absolute minimum.

 1) He carefully remedied the faulty bathroom sink drain by identifying and replacing the small component that needed replacing, with a functionally superior alternative, and without causing any damage, even though the original installation (not done by Niko!) was done in a fragile way that could easily have gone totally pear-shaped if someone less meticulous and knowledgeable than Niko had done the work.